-T38FaxVersion attribute.
-However, it MUST NOT indicate a version that is higher included, then the endpoint MUST use version 0 of the T.38 specification.
+Receive: If a RemoteConnectionDescriptor is received and the T38FaxVersion attribute is not included, then the endpoint MUST use version 0 of the T.38 specification.
 If the attribute is included, the endpoint MUST use a version of the specification that is the same or lower than the version indicated.